edwinkys/document-search/README.md

 ## API Server

-This directory contains the source code for our API server that coordinates the document ingestion and retrieval workflows with the extractor workers.
-The API server is built with Rust and contains two server implementations: a REST API server and a gRPC server.
+This directory contains the source code for our API server that coordinates the document ingestion and retrieval workflows with the clients and extractor workers.
+The server is built with Rust and contains two server implementations: a REST API server, **Interface**, and a gRPC server, **Coordinator**.

-- REST API Server (Axum): Interacts with the client and web application.
+- Interface Server (Axum): Interacts with the client and web application.
-- gRPC Server (Tonic): Interacts with the extractor workers.
+- Coordinator Server (Tonic): Interacts with the extractor workers.

 To run the API server locally, you can use the following commands: